solongocyber/terraform-iaac-feb/README.MD/r1soft.md

-#### Introduction
+#### R1soft server installation, creating and mounting EFS with Terraform

  * In this project we created an instance to host R1soft server and add EFS using terraform.
-All these components are configured properly and our code is reusable and work in every region of AWS.
+All these components are configured properly and our code is reusable and works any region of AWS.

-*  VPC - 6 subnets :
+*  Create VPC with:
-    - 3 private  subnet
+    - 3 private  subnets
-    - 3 public   subnet
+    - 3 public   subnets

     - Public subnets attached to IGW.

     - Private subnets attached to NG.

-* Route tables
+* Configure Route tables

-* Public and private key created
+* Create Public and private keys

 * Install R1soft server

-* Create EFS and mounted to the system
+* Create EFS and mount it to the system

-* Security groups and open nessasarly ports
+* Add Security groups and open nessasarly ports

-* Variables
+* Create Variables , outputs and tags

-* Outputs

-* Tags

 * Created instance

-* Index